depasquale-lab/StateSpaceDynamics.jl/docs/src/LinearDynamicalSystems.md

 - $\nabla \mathcal{L}(x)$ is the gradient of the full log-likelihood with respect to all latent states,
 - $\nabla^2 \mathcal{L}(x)$ is the Hessian of the full log-likelihood.

-This update is performed over the entire latent state sequence \( x_{1:T} \), and repeated until convergence.
+This update is performed over the entire latent state sequence $ x_{1:T} $, and repeated until convergence.

-For **Gaussian models**, \( \mathcal{L}(x) \) is quadratic and Newton's method converges in a single step — recovering the exact Kalman smoother solution.
+For **Gaussian models**, $ \mathcal{L}(x) $ is quadratic and Newton's method converges in a single step — recovering the exact Kalman smoother solution.
 But, for **non-Gaussian models**, the Hessian is not constant and the optimization is more complex.
 However, the MAP estimate can still be computed efficiently using the same approach as the optimization problem is still convex.

 # Laplace Approximation of Posterior for Non-Conjugate Observation Models

 In the case of non-Gaussian observations, we can use a Laplace approximation to compute the posterior distribution of the latent states.
 Notably, in the case of Gaussian Observations (which is conjugate with the Gaussian state model), the posterior is also Gaussian, and is the exact posterior.
 However, for non-Gaussian observations, we can approximate the posterior using a Gaussian distribution centered at the MAP estimate of the latent states.
-This approxiamtion is given by:
+This approximation is given by:

 ```math